 - Deliver more resonant, relevant messaging to individuals and segments

-- Build customer engagement strategies that help grow the business
+- Build an audience engagement program that help grow the business

 Sure, data lakes, customer relationship management solutions, and other legacy database martech still have a (modest) place in one’s stack and the modern marketing age at-large.